 The BIG IDEA:

-God brings beauty from the brokenness of our poor sexual choices when we turn to him and approach sexuality according to his design.
+God brings beauty from the brokenness of our poor sexual choices when we turn to him and approach sex according to his design.

-We see sex as an ultimate thing, so we make it an idol.
+We treat sex like a god, so we make it an idol.

-What I want the group to experience: Excitement about experiencing God’s design for our sexuality in a way that brings joy and freedom.
+- EXPERIENCE: Excitement about God’s design for sex in a way that brings joy and freedom.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!